AI Trail Analysis

 - Sunscreen and hat

-Due to the extremely rocky and challenging terrain, sturdy hiking boots with excellent ankle support are crucial.
-Ample water is essential for this strenuous 9-mile hike with significant elevation gain.
-Trekking poles are highly recommended to aid stability and reduce strain on knees, especially on descents.
+Due to the rocky terrain and elevation gain, sturdy hiking boots with good ankle support are crucial.
+Ample water is essential for this 9-mile strenuous hike.
+Trekking poles can greatly assist with stability and reduce strain on knees on the rocky descents.

 Safety tips⌄